 Was just lookin at those.

-― drunk shudder shades chick gets kicked out of mcdonalds totally (╓abies), Tuesday, 21 July 2009 13:44 (eight years ago) Permalink
+― drunk shudder shades chick gets kicked out of mcdonalds totally (╓abies), Tuesday, 21 July 2009 13:44 (nine years ago) Permalink

 a friend of mine has a G&L from the early/mid eighties, I love it